edmond-zhu/libgav1/README.md

     [symbol reduction](#symbol-reduction) in an optimized build to keep all versions of dsp functions available.
 Automatically defined in `src/dsp/dsp.h` if unset.
+*   `LIBGAV1_ENABLE_AVX2`: define to a non-zero value to enable avx2 optimizations.
+Automatically defined in `src/dsp/dsp.h` if unset.
 *   `LIBGAV1_ENABLE_NEON`: define to a non-zero value to enable NEON optimizations.
 Automatically defined in `src/dsp/dsp.h` if unset.
 *   `LIBGAV1_ENABLE_SSE4_1`: define to a non-zero value to enable sse4.1